 Rama: In fact for me and for many people that lived during the era of communism, this is not just a metaphor.
 It was a dream we had every night about shining cities and the possibility to cross the borders without being asked where we are going.

 Did you like the conversation?
-Read one with John Major: “We are the grit in the oyster”
+Read one with Carl Bildt: “Merkel is best to solve the crisis”